ashwnn/ashwin.lol/src/data/blog/homelab.md

 # Bepo: My HomeLab Adventure (Containers & VMs)

-**Bepo**, my very own HomeLab, is the fruit of my past mistakes, learnings, and experiences setting up my own server.
-Currently built on a [Lenovo Thinkserver TD340](https://www.lenovo.com/ph/en/p/servers-storage/servers/towers/thinkserver-td340/77ls7td340d), this post details the hardware setup, my storage and software strategy (including both **Docker containers** and **KVM virtual machines**), the extensive suite of applications I run, problems I faced, and how I overcame them.
+**Bepo**, my very own HomeLab, is the result of my past mistakes, learnings, and experiences setting up my own server.
+Currently built on a [Lenovo Thinkserver TD340](https://www.lenovo.com/ph/en/p/servers-storage/servers/towers/thinkserver-td340/77ls7td340d), this post details the hardware, storage and software strategy I use as well as the extensive suite of applications I run, problems I faced, and how I overcame them.
 Hopefully, you can learn from my journey and build your own HomeLab one day!

 ## Inspiration

-Before setting up a home lab, I always had a more robust VPS to run my projects and other applications.
+Before building Bepo, I always had a more robust VPS to run my projects and other applications.
 Still, I did not trust the security and privacy of my data.
 The saying "The cloud is just someone else's computer" always stuck with me.
 I wanted more control over my data and services while reducing my dependency on third-party providers.
-It started with a [Dell Optiplex 7010](https://www.amazon.ca/Dell-Optiplex-7010-Professional-Refurbished/dp/B01LKOZEF0?th=1) I picked up for free, a [Lenovo ThinkCentre M93P](https://www.ebay.ca/itm/255116333817) I got for $20 working together, and finally, my Lenovo ThinkServer TD340.
+It started with a [Dell Optiplex 7010](https://www.amazon.ca/Dell-Optiplex-7010-Professional-Refurbished/dp/B01LKOZEF0?th=1) I picked up for free and a [Lenovo ThinkCentre M93P](https://www.ebay.ca/itm/255116333817) I got for $20, evnetually ending up with my Lenovo ThinkServer TD340.

 ## Hardware Specifications & Cost

-My home lab is built on a Lenovo ThinkServer TD340, an enterprise-grade server targeted for smaller businesses, released in 2013.
+Bepo is built on a Lenovo ThinkServer TD340, an enterprise-grade server targeted for smaller businesses, released in 2013.
 I got it for $60 from a local seller who had it sitting in brand-new condition.
-After some research, it was a great deal and compatible with relatively inexpensive hardware.
-Here are the key specifications of my setup:
+After some research, it was a great deal and compatible with relatively inexpensive hardware parts.

+Here are the hardware specifications of my setup and how much it cost me:

 -   **Model:** Lenovo ThinkServer TD340
     -   Cost: $60
     -   Notes: *Came with 16GB of DDR3 1333MHz ECC RAM & 1x Intel Xeon E5-2420 v2*
 -   **CPU:** 2x Intel Xeon E5-2450 v2 (8 cores, 16 threads each, totaling 16c/32t)
     -   Cost: $20
--   **Memory:** 101GB DDR3 1333MHz ECC RAM
+-   **Memory:** 110GB DDR3 1333MHz ECC RAM
     -   Cost: $50
+    -   Notes: Picked up 94GB of the same sticks off a local recycler
 -   **Storage:**
-    -   Data Drives: 1x 14TB Exos Mach.2, 1x 10TB IronWolf Pro, 3x 2TB Generic HDD (`/mnt/data1`, `/mnt/data2`, `/mnt/data3`, `/mnt/data4`, `/mnt/data5`)
-    -   Parity Drive: 1x 14TB Exos Mach.2, 1x 2TB Generic HDD (`/mnt/parity1`, `/mnt/parity2`)
+    -   2x 14TB Exos Mach.2 HDD: $269.18 x2
+    -   1x 10TB IronWolf Pro HDD: $246.39
+    -   4x 2TB Seagate Constellation HDD: Free
-    -   OS/Appdata/VM Drive: 1x Crucial MX500 1TB (SATA SSD)
+    -   1x Crucial MX500 1TB SSD: $70
-    -   Cost: $854.75 = $269.18 x 2 + $246.39 + $70
+    -   1x Kingston KC600 256GB SSD: Free

 #### Total Cost: $984.75